-The history of Cozumel is exciting and interesting.
+Cozumel awaits with an exciting and interesting history.
 It dates back to the time of the ancient Maya, whose culture on Cozumel came to an end with the arrival of the Spaniards.
 These Maya left many traces of their existence.
-The legacy of Cozumel history continues to be Mayan.

 Historians assume three migration waves to Cozumel.
 The Mayan people who arrived around 100 BC were Caribbean semi-nomads, hunters and fishermen.
 The second migration wave happend around 400 AD when Maya from Guatemala arrived.
 They were culturally more developed, settled and knew the art of architecture.
 The third and most important migration wave for Cozumel’s history reached Cozumel around 800 AD from Tabasco and Campeche.